Health effects of electronic cigarettes: Harm reduction

-Harm reduction refers to any reduction in harm from a prior level.
-Harm minimization strives to reduce harms to the lowest achievable level.
-When a person does not want to quit nicotine, harm minimization means striving to eliminate tobacco exposure by replacing it with vaping.
+When a person does not want to quit nicotine, harm reduction means striving to eliminate exposure to smoke by replacing it with vaping.
 E-cigarettes can reduce smokers' exposure to carcinogens and other toxic chemicals found in tobacco.
-E-cigarettes produce similar levels of particulates to tobacco cigarettes.

 Tobacco harm reduction has been a controversial area of tobacco control.
 Health advocates have been slow to support a harm reduction method out of concern that tobacco companies cannot be trusted to sell products that will lower the risks associated with tobacco use.
-A large number of smokers want to reduce harm from smoking by using e-cigarettes.
-Quitting smoking is the most effective strategy to tobacco harm reduction.
+A large number of smokers want to reduce harm from smoking by instead using e-cigarettes.
+Quitting smoking is the most effective strategy for tobacco harm reduction.

-Tobacco smoke contains 100 known carcinogens and 900 potentially cancer-causing chemicals, but e-cigarette vapor contains less of the potential carcinogens than found in tobacco smoke.
+Tobacco smoke contains 100 known carcinogens and 900 potentially cancer-causing chemicals, but e-cigarette vapor contains fewer potential carcinogens than tobacco smoke.
+A 2025 review of 39 studies found "no significant incident or prevalent risk" of cancer from vaping.
 Due to their similarity to traditional cigarettes, e-cigarettes could play a valuable role in tobacco harm reduction.
 The public health community remains divided concerning the appropriateness of endorsing a device whose safety and efficacy for smoking cessation remain unclear.
 Overall, the available evidence supports the cautionary implementation of harm reduction interventions aimed at promoting e-cigarettes as attractive and competitive alternatives to cigarette smoking, while taking measures to protect vulnerable groups and individuals.

-A 2025 review of 39 studies found "no significant incident or prevalent risk" of cancer from vaping.

-A 2025 US study that analyzed data from the National Vital Statistics System (NVSS), the Behavioral Risk Factor Surveillance System (BRFSS), the National Health Interview Survey (NHIS), and the National Survey on Drug Use and Health (NSDUH) concluded that e-cigarettes had preserved 677,000 life–years from 2011 to 2019.
+An evidence review commissioned by England's Office for Health Improvement and Disparities (OHID) concluded that, in the short and medium term, vaping poses a small fraction of the risks of smoking, while noting that vaping is not risk-free for people who have never smoked.